JustinPack/XOR_LSB_Stego/README.md

 ## Usage

 ### Basic Command
-To use the XOR_LSB_Stego tool, run the script with the necessary arguments:
+To use the XOR_LSB_Stego tool, just run the script:
 ```
 python xor_lsb_stego.py
 ```